TobiasBengtsson/crc-fast-rs/README.md

 # crc-fast-rs

 This is a CRC algorithm generator with SIMD support.
+Apart from the generator, contains the cargo roots for all generated CRC algorithms.

 ## How the repository works